cloudflare/cloudflare-docs/products/ruleset-engine/src/content/rules-language/values.md

 The values that populate the lookup tables of the Rules language are drawn from a variety of sources:

 - **Primitive properties** are obtained directly from the request (`http.request.uri.path`, for example).
 - **Derived values** are the product of a transformation, composition, or basic operation.
-For example, the transformation `lower(http.request.uri.patch)` converts the value of `http.request.uri.path` to lowercase.
+For example, the transformation `lower(http.request.uri.path)` converts the value of `http.request.uri.path` to lowercase.
 - **Computed values** are the product of a lookup, computation, or other intelligence.
 For example, Cloudflare uses a machine learning process to dynamically calculate threat scores, represented by the `cf.threat_score` field.

 When working with values in rule expressions, keep in mind the notes outlined below for escape characters, case sensitivity, and boolean values.